About the Workshop

 - How to market, promote and engage with your target demographic using a complete integrated marketing communications plan.

-Additional information about our Dallas Botox and filler training course can be found on our complete Botox training workshop page.
-You can also call us if you have any questions at 866-261-5164.
+For more information about what to expect from our Detroit Botox and filler training course, please visit our complete Botox training workshop page or call us at 866-261-5164.

 Who the event is for?

 This Complete Botox Training program is designed to meet the educational needs of healthcare practitioners who want to provide aesthetic services to their patients.

 If you’re an aesthetics practitioner based in Detroit, Hamtramck, Highland Park, River Rouge, Dearborn, Lincoln Park, Melvindale, Harper Woods, or any surrounding areas of Michigan, this program is for you.

 This course has been designed to be the best Botox training course for nurses, physicians, dentists, nurse practitioners, physician’s assistants, and others in the medical field.
 We want your practice to be as capable and effective as possible.
 Your patients deserve the very best, and we’re proud to help you provide it.

 Successful completion of prerequisite materials is required for the 8-hour AMA PRA Category 1 Credit™ certification.
 All practitioners who wish to become certified in performing Botox injections must complete all pre-course materials successfully.
 Our online portal allows access to all the didactic information, including thorough protocols, complication avoidance, and more.

 Our professionally shot, high-definition videos may be viewed from any device (desktop, tablet, mobile).
 Before attending the live component of the training, you must complete and pass a knowledge-based test.
 If it suits your schedule, you have the option to participate in any live virtual program to satisfy the didactic requirements for the training.
 Afterward, please schedule and attend any live hands-on event for Botox and Dermal Filler Training.